vrandall66/front-end-submissions-public/1904/mod-2/game-time/amanda-amy-greg.md

 * [ ] Novice - Application is unplayable due to lack of functionality or broken logic.
 The majority of user stories are incomplete.
 * [ ] Advanced Beginner - Application has some missing functionality.
 Developers have implemented functionality for most of the user stories.
 There are 1 or more major bugs.
 * [ ] Proficient - Application is fully playable.
 Developers have implemented functionality for all user stories.
-* [ ] Exceptional - Meets all expectations for `Proficient`.
+* [ x ] Exceptional - Meets all expectations for `Proficient`.
 In addition, developers have implemented one or more extensions.

-### UX/Accessibility

-* [ ] Novice - The application is confusing or difficult to use.
-* [ ] Advanced Beginner - The application shows effort in the user experience, but the result is not effective.
-The evaluator has some difficulty using the application and may need assistance from developers.
-* [ ] Proficient - The application is pleasant, logical, and easy to use.
-Developers use appropriate semantic elements in markup that allow for both mouse and keyboard navigation to all interactive elements.
-* [ ] Exceptional -  Meets all expectations for `Proficient`.
-In addition, developers implement attributes and ARIA labels where appropriate to allow for a better user experience with a screen reader.
-The application stands on its own to be used by the instructor _without_ guidance from the developers.
+* + CSS animation

-### User Interface
+### UX/UI

 * [ ] Novice - Developers can integrate typography, color choices, and layout in ways that do not detract from legibility.
 * [ ] Advanced Beginner - Developers can apply fundamental design concepts with increased sensitivity that result in clear legibility but likely break in areas of layout or “noise”.
-* [ ] Proficient - Developers can apply fundamental design concepts that demonstrates a thoughtful, purposeful, cohesive strategy that does not detract from legibility or overall design integrity.
+* [ x ] Proficient - Developers can apply fundamental design concepts that demonstrates a thoughtful, purposeful, cohesive strategy that does not detract from legibility or overall design integrity.
 * [ ] Exceptional - Meets all expectations for `Proficient`.
 In addition, typography, color choices, and layout decisions are thoughtful and appropriate, and strongly enhance the layout and legibility of the design.

+* Really love the different take on the Game -- it gives you something unique for your portfolio that not every other Turing student is showing.

+* I like the fun witchy font for headings, but for buttons and elements I need to interact with, I'd stick to something a little more boring -- it can be a little overwhelming to try to read the text in that font unless it's really big and spare.

+* Thank you for having hover states on your clickable elements!

+* There are a *lot* of user interactions with wheel of fortune games, and they have a tendency to compete with each other on the page.
+I'd like a little more clarity around whether I'm supposed to be: spinning? picking a letter? buying a vowel? (can I even buy a vowel right now?)
+I think some disabled states would go a long way here -- making the buttons you **shouldnt** be interacting with a little less obvious until it's time to use them again

 ### CSS/Sass Style

 * [ ] Novice - There are several (10+) instances of duplication and one or two major bugs.
 Developers write code with unnecessary selectors or tags which do not increase clarity.
 * [ ] Advanced Beginner - There is some duplication (5-10 instances) in the codebase.
 There may be one to two minor bugs.
 There may be some unncessary selectors or tags.
 Application adds organization for the whole stylesheet and within rules.
 * [ ] Proficient - Application is thoughtfully put together with comments to help guide organization.
 There may be some duplication (fewer than 5 instances) present.
 Comments are present to assist with organization of code.
-* [ ] Exceptional - Meets all expectations for `Proficient`.
+* [ x ] Exceptional - Meets all expectations for `Proficient`.
 The application has exceptionally well-factored CSS/Sass with all styles separated out into logical stylesheets.
 There are zero instances where an instructor would recommend taking a different approach.

+* Nice use of variables and nesting and Ooooh some extends!!
+Variable names are solid (flexible enough not to have to change as the design changes but specific enough that I know what they represent)

 ### JavaScript Style & OOP